Zetland, New South Wales: Demographics

 The most common responses for religion were No Religion 54.2% and Catholic 17.2%.

 At the 2016 census, there were 10,078 people living in Zetland.

 Transport

 Zetland is a transport hub with rail, bus and cycle way connections to the rest of the city.
 Green Square railway station on the Airport & South Line of the Sydney Trains network is located on the southwestern edge of Zetland.
-Central railway station is the next station to the north and Mascot railway station is the next station to the south.